 Learn how to soften polymer clay when you find your brick or slab has gotten overly hard, brittle or difficult to get started pinching it off and working it!
 I’ve worked with overly-tough clay in the past and it’s not fun.
 The good news is there are some easy fixes out there, and most of them could be right there in your kitchen pantry.

 What causes clay pieces to be overly hard or crumble?
 Sometimes it’s age.
-I know because I’ve stored up clay for periods of time – I don’t think I would ever recommend stockpiling this clay – it can last for months in a cool, dry spot ( but not ages and ages.)
+I know because I’ve stored up clay for periods of time – I don’t think I would ever recommend stockpiling a lot of this clay – it can last for months in a cool, dry spot ( but not ages and ages.)